Mohsem35/AWS-CCP-Certification-Study/Dumps.md

 - **Standard Reserved Instance (RI) with a capacity reservation**

 _Q48: A purchasing department staff member is set up as an AWS user in the company’s Procurement AWS account.
 At each month-end, the staff member needs access to an application running on EC2 in the company’s Accounts Payable AWS account to reconcile reports.
-Which of the following provides the most secure and operationally efficient way to give the staff member access to the Accounts Payable application**?_
+Which of the following provides the most secure and operationally efficient way to give the staff member access to the Accounts Payable application?_

 **Have the user request temporary security credentials for the application by assuming a role**